syntaqx/weightloss-journal/README.md

 This was a dramatic failure.
 My lifestyle had me up at all sorts of hours, if I was out with my friends I was drinking, completely invalidating my fast, and while I did see a little bit of weight loss overall, I felt like I was losing at my attempt.

+I started doing research with the following goals in mind:

+- [ ] I wanted to be able to drink alchohol still.
+My friends and I love going to Karaoke and things throughout the week, so it had to be compatible with my lifestyle
+- [ ] I wanted to be able to eat as my schedule allowed me to; My day-to-day is chaotic.
+- [ ] Everywhere else I could, I'd make a reasonable effort to stay within a diet/budget

 ## December 27th, 2022

 Over the prior weeks, I was doing a lot of research regarding apps that I might use to help with my Intermittent Fasting, or